-4 Qualities on What Makes a Great Gym
+What Makes a Great Gym

-1 – Good Gym Flooring
+1 – Great Gym Flooring

 The gym floor is where some people will spend their entire visit.
 Whether you’re doing yoga or a core workout, you’re going to want the floor to be clean and comfortable.
 There’s nothing worse than getting down on a gym floor to plank and feeling like you’re outside on asphalt.
-A resilient gym floor makes all the difference when burpees, pushups or even exercises with weights are involved.
+A resilient gym floor makes all the difference when burpees, push-ups or even exercises with weights are involved.
 For lifts like snatches, cleans and jerks, many serious lifters tend to drop the bar and the flooring makes all the difference for the athlete and the gym owner.
-Abacus Sports offers an inlaid platform that are sunk into the rubber flooring allowing it to handle the impact of heavy weights.
+Abacus Sports installs inlaid platforms that are sunk into the rubber flooring allowing it to handle the impact of heavy weights.
 With the shock absorbance there is a reduced risk of injury.

 A good gym starts with a clean and well maintained floor.